What They Are Afraid Of

 Those who cling desperately to the Republican Party are supporting turning our country into an autocracy, like Putin’s Russia or Xi’s China.
 I beg of you to step away.
 You may think it is going to get you some longed for happy day, but that is a smokescreen, a lie to trap you, like the good people of Germany were trapped by the false promises of the Nazis.

-We are great because we are diverse, and because we are democratic.
-It is the foundation that gives confidence and support to all people.
 And like our ancestors did in eight decades ago, please abandon the Republican Party.
 It can reform around better ideals and come back.
 But when it lead in the early twentieth century, it was beholden to the wealthy and robber barons, and fought against the working people and their pleas for a better life.
 Today they are the same as back then, and the same oligarchs rub their greedy hands together and picture you as serfs under their lash.
 Tax breaks for the billionaire class, and bread crumbs for the working people.
 And all the while telling you that other working people were coming to steal your bred crumbs.
 Telling you that others were going to force your children to become gay, or cancel Christmas.
 All lies to make you afraid, and all the while promising a few more crumbs once the job creators got rich enough.

 Like staunch conservative Bill Kristol said recently, in this moment we must all be Democrats.
 That is, until we save democracy, we must take power away from the Republican Party.
 And we must not let them have it back until they are again champions of democracy and the Republic that our founders built.